lisushka/talks/transcripts/aws-whatsnew-2022-07.md

 35:16
-but if you've got edge cases this is going to be quite good yep 35:22 my so something i enjoy here first um
+but if you've got edge cases this is going to be quite good yep 35:22 my so something I enjoy here first um
 35:27
-ss aws sso as per this morning has been renamed to iam identity center 35:34 i propose that everybody forgets that part iam is in there because it doesn't make any sense to be 35:41 called i the identity access manager identity center so just call it entity center 35:48 basically treat it like session manager atm machine 35:54 um but bigger news there is it now finally supports customer managed 36:01
+ss aws sso as per this morning has been renamed to IAM identity center 35:34 i propose that everybody forgets that part IAM is in there because it doesn't make any sense to be 35:41 called i the Identity access manager identity center so just call it entity center 35:48 basically treat it like session manager ATM Machine 35:54 um but bigger news there is it now finally supports customer managed 36:01